Wasserfall: Development

 The Army Ordnance team at Peenemünde studied three anti-aircraft rockets; the solid propellant C1, the liquid fuelled C2 and the two stage C3.
 The C1 and the C3 were not progressed, and the C2 was handed to the Future Projects Office of Dr. Ludwig Roth, under the Technical Direction of Dr. Wernher von Braun.
 Development was undertaken as a joint Army Ordnance - Luftwaffe project^{:231.} The initial architecture for the C2 was produced by Werner K Dahm, who was a member of Roths team.
 The initial design (identified as C2/E1) was submitted to the aerodynamics team of Dr. Rudolf Hermann.
 It called for unswept cruciform wings that were considerably longer than the tail fins.
 They were also offset by 45 degrees from the axial line of the fins.
-However, model testing in the supersonic wind tunnel at Peenemunde showed that this configuration exhibited an unacceptably large movement of the Centre Of Pressure depending upon airframe speed.
+However, model testing in the supersonic wind tunnel at Peenemünde showed that this configuration exhibited an unacceptably large movement of the Centre Of Pressure depending upon airframe speed.
 This was rectified by moving the wings further back, shortening them, sweeping the leading edge on a sharper angle, and enlarging the tail fins.
 This resulted in wings and tail of similar shape and size.
 The offset in the line of the wings and tail were also found to introduce unpredictable instability at higher angles of attack, so the offset was removed.
 These changes yielded the C2/E2 variant.